i-am-bee/bee-agent-framework/docs/tools.md

 - Provide a natural language description of what the tool does:

   ❗Important: this description is used by the agent to determine when the tool should be used.
 It's probably the most important aspect of your tool and you should experiment with different natural language descriptions to ensure the tool is used in the correct circumstances.
+You can also include usage tips and guidance for the agent in the description, but its advisable to keep the description succinct in order to reduce the probability of conflicting with other tools, or adversely affecting agent behavior.

   ```typescript
   description = "Takes X action when given Y input resulting in Z output";